Kailash Mansarovar Yatra (Tour)

 Customize Trip

-Kailash Mansarovar Yatra (Overland Tour) via Kerung is a sacred 10-days journey through the breathtaking Tibetan plateau, offering spiritual and cultural immersion alongside stunning high-altitude landscapes.
-Starting from Kathmandu, travelers cross into Tibet at Kerung and explore remote villages like Saga and Paryang before arriving at the holy Mansarovar Lake and Mt.
-Kailash.
-The highlight of Mount Kailash Tour is the challenging yet deeply rewarding three-day Kailash Kora pilgrimage around the sacred mountain, believed to purify sins and bring blessings.
-Along the way, you experience Tibetan monasteries, nomadic culture, and serene natural beauty, making this tour both a profound spiritual adventure and an unforgettable exploration of Tibet’s remote heartland.
+The highlight of Mount Kailash Tour is challenging yet deeply rewarding three-day Kailash Kora pilgrimage around the sacred mountain, believed to purify sins and bring blessings.
+Along the way, you can also experience Tibetan monasteries, nomadic culture, and serene natural beauty, making the visit to Kailash Mansarovar both a profound spiritual adventure and an unforgettable exploration of Tibet’s remote heartland.

 Trip Facts